"...the premier youth tap ensemble in the world: The North Carolina Youth Tap Ensemble."

 NCYTE alumni—including tap virtuosos Michelle Dorrance and Jason Janas—have gone on to Broadway and beyond.
 The list of choreographers who have created the company’s repertory reads like a who’s who in the tap world, including the legendary Savion Glover.

-Gene Medler, Artistic Director, founded the North Carolina Youth Tap Ensemble in 1983.
-Gene teaches in the Department of Performing Arts at Elon University.
-His previous teaching credits include Duke University and Meredith College.
+Gene Medler founded the North Carolina Youth Tap Ensemble in 1983.
+His previous teaching credits include Elon University, Duke University and Meredith College.
 He is on the faculty at The Ballet School of Chapel Hill and has taught master classes at the St. Louis Tap Festival, the American Dance Festival, the Chicago Human Rhythm Project, Tap City in New York City, the Saratov Music Conservatory (Russia), Tap Encontro (Rio de Janeiro), The Hot Shoe Show (Vienna), Feet Beet (Helsinki), the Internationales Steptanz-Festival (Berlin) and the Heidelberger Steptanz Festival (Heidelberg).
 Gene has also taught at the Broadway Dance Center in New York City.
 Selected performances include solos in Duke Ellington’s “Nutcracker,” Ellington’s “David Danced,” “Rising Stars of Tap” (Colorado Dance Festival), and “The Great Tap Reunion” (Boston) as well as an appearance with the Squirrel Nut Zippers.
 He has been seen nationwide in the PBS special, “Juba!
 Masters of Tap and Percussive Dance.”

 Gene has received grants from the Durham Arts Council, the North Carolina Arts Council, and the Orange County Arts Commission.
 He has been featured in such publications as Dance Teacher Now, Carolina Alumni Review, Southern Living, and Our State.